Observation of same-sign WW production from double parton scattering in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-Charged leptons are required to originate from the PV to avoid contributions from additional $\Pp\Pp$ interactions in the same and nearby bunch crossings (pileup).
+Charged leptons are required to originate from the primary vertex (PV) to avoid contributions from additional $\Pp\Pp$ interactions in the same and nearby bunch crossings (pileup).
 Electrons are identified using a multivariate analysis (MVA) discriminant that combines observables sensitive to the matching of charged-particle tracks in the tracker to the energy deposits in the ECAL and the amount of bremsstrahlung photons emitted along their trajectory~\cite{Khachatryan:2015hwa,Sirunyan:2020ycc}.
-The presence of electrons resulting from asymmetric photon conversions is reduced by requiring their associated track has no missing hits in the innermost layers of the silicon tracker.
 The identification of muons is based on linking track segments reconstructed in the silicon tracker to hits in the muon detectors~\cite{Sirunyan:2018fpa}.
 Further selection criteria are applied to ensure the correct assignment of the electric charge of the leptons in the reconstruction~\cite{Khachatryan:2015hwa}.
 Lepton isolation requirements are imposed following the same approach as in Ref.~\cite{CMS:2020mpn}.
 The electron (muon) candidates are required to pass minimal kinematic selection criteria of $\pt > 10\GeV$ and $\abs{\eta}<2.5\,(2.4)$ and are referred to as ``loose'' leptons.
-Furthermore, electrons falling in the ECAL transition region ($1.442 < \abs{\eta} < 1.556$) are vetoed.
 The ``tight'' lepton selection used in the analysis employs an MVA discriminant to separate prompt leptons coming from the decays of $\PW$ or $\PZ$ (\PV) bosons, or $\Pgt$ leptons and nonprompt leptons~\cite{CMS:2020mpn}.
 The nonprompt leptons originate from the decays of light- and heavy-flavor hadrons inside jets produced via strong interactions (QCD multijet), hadrons misidentified as leptons, and electrons from photon conversions.
 The MVA discriminant is trained using a set of observables related to the lepton kinematics, isolation, and identification, as well as variables relating the lepton to the PV and to the nearest reconstructed PF jet~\cite{CMS:2020mpn}.
 Reconstructed jets must not overlap with identified electrons, muons, or \tauh within $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}}<0.4$, where $\phi$ is the azimuthal angle in radians.
 The \textsc{DeepJet} $\PQb$ tagging algorithm~\cite{Bols:2020bkb,CMS-DP-2018-058} is used to identify jets originating from the hadronization of $\PQb$ quarks.
 The chosen working point corresponds to a $\PQb$-tagging efficiency of 84\% and a mistag rate of 11\% for light-flavor quark and gluon jets.

 Collision events are collected using a combination of single-lepton and dilepton triggers that require the presence of one or two isolated leptons above certain \pt thresholds~\cite{Khachatryan:2016bia}.
 The resulting trigger efficiency is above 98\% for events passing the subsequent offline selection criteria.